+The Quilters' Guild Collection is based in St Anthony's Hall, a medieval guildhall in the centre of York.
+A Grade 1 listed building, the hall is of significant architectural and historical interest.
 St Anthony's Hall is one of only four remaining medieval guild halls in York.
 In 1446 King Henry VI granted a charter that founded the charitable Guild of St Martin.
 The hall and a chapel were subsequently built on the site, which previously housed a chapel for St Anthony - the name was retained for the hall.
-In its long and colourful history, it has been a guildhall, a workhouse, a munitions magazine, a prison, a Blue Coat School, the Borthwick Institute (historical archive) and now a museum.
+In its long and colourful history, it has been a guildhall, a workhouse, a munitions magazine, a prison, a Blue Coat School and home of the Borthwick Institute (a historical archive).

 The building is owned by York Conservation Trust who have drawn on their many years' experience of restoring historic buildings to undertake extensive works to bring St Anthony's Hall up to a high standard suitable for commercial use.
-The Trust work to preserve and conserve buildings with historical and architectural importance for the people of York.
+The Trust works to preserve and conserve buildings with historical and architectural importance for the people of York.

-Recent archaeological surveys of the building by the York Archaeological Trust have revealed evidence of earlier use of the site as far back as the Viking period.
+Archaeological surveys of the building by the York Archaeological Trust have revealed evidence of earlier use of the site as far back as the Viking period.

 As well as the impressive 81' x 27' timbered Great Hall, St Anthony's Hall has the remains of the original chapel and many other architectural features of note.
 It also benefits from being located just inside the city walls, near the Foss Bank car park, right next to sightseeing and park and ride bus stops, and within a few minutes walk of the main tourist areas including the Shambles and York Minster.

-The Quilt Museum and Gallery is an independent museum operated by The Quilters’ Guild of the British Isles.
+The Quilters' Guild Collection is held by The Quilters’ Guild of the British Isles.

 Registered charity no 1067361 Company limited by guarantee registration no 34476331 Charity in Scotland no. SC043174.

-© 2013 Quilt Museum and Gallery, York | Printed from: www.quiltmuseum.org.uk/about-us/about-st-anthonys-hall/
+© 2024 Quilt Museum and Gallery, York | Printed from: quiltmuseum.org.uk/about-us/about-st-anthonys-hall